 - Do not circulate calendar – Government of Mexico (in Spanish)

 - Tourist pass - Government of Mexico (in Spanish)

 - Secretaría del Medio Ambiente – Mexico City’s environment ministry (in Spanish)

 Buying/selling a vehicle

-There is a limit to the amount of U.S. dollars that residents and foreigners can exchange in Mexico, depending on your immigration status in Mexico.
-Although the rule does not apply to Canadian dollars, some financial institutions, hotels and currency exchange bureaus do not make the distinction.
+There is a limit to the amount of U.S. dollars that residents and foreigners can exchange in Mexico, depending on your immigration status.
+The rule doesn’t apply to Canadian dollars but some financial institutions, hotels and currency exchange bureaus don’t make the distinction.

 Natural disasters and climate